 Kazakhstan has both the old Soviet style slow trains and since 2015 the newer high-speed trains that run on an increasing number of routes.

-The older Soviet trains
+The older Soviet trains in Kazakhstan

 The newer high speed trains

-The newer high speed trains are not yet available on all routes and come with a considerable increase in price.
-However, if you have limited time in Kazakhstan they are the perfect way to travel around the country.
+The newer high speed trains in Kazakhstan are not yet available on all routes and come with a considerable increase in price.
+However, if you have limited time they are the perfect way to travel around the country.
 The Spanish Talgo trains allow you to cross huge distances in comfortable overnight journeys.

-How to book Kazakh train tickets online?
+How to book kazakh trains online?

-If you want to know whether the train you select is the older train or a newer high speed train, it is easy to tell the difference by the higher prices and much lower travel times of the high speed trains.
+Tip: If you want to know whether the train you select is the older train or a newer high speed train, it is easy to tell the difference by the higher prices and much lower travel times of the high speed trains.

 Train classes in Kazakhstan